fisherthewol/Dave-BOT/README.md

 client_secret=SECRET
 ```
 You can see https://praw.readthedocs.io/en/latest/ for more details.
-6. Run the file.
-When it starts, it will ask for the app id from earlier.
-When entered it should output
+6. Call the file using ```python3 clientcode``` where clientcode is the token generated in step 3.
+It should produce the following output:
 ```
 Login Successful
 Name: **